Uni plans to lease property, make more deals with private industry ‘than ever before’ - Honi Soit

 The University of Sydney has signalled plans to increase its deals with the property sector over the next decade, in an attempt to restore cash flow and create further industry partnerships.

 With approximately 3% of campus space currently occupied by industry partners, the University already gains financial benefit from rent-paying third party tenants.
+Some examples include Microsoft in the Sydney Nanoscience Hub, medical research institutes such as Woolcock and startup companies in the Knowledge Hub.

 As it ramps up its discussions with the property sector, students and staff may see University infrastructure become privatised over the next decade, with the possibility of buildings rented to private research centres and other companies.

-Note: Editors’ note: Updated 17 June 2pm to include examples of existing third party tenants.